3.3 Undergraduate Admissions for Transfer Students

 3.3.2 English Proficiency and Transfer Students

-Students who are non-native speakers of English, who transfer from an institution of higher education outside the U.S. where English was not the language of instruction, are required to submit a TOEFL or International English Language Testing System (IELTS) score along with their foreign credentials.
+Students who are non-native speakers of English, who transfer from an institution of higher education outside the U.S. where English was not the language of instruction, are required to submit an English language proficiency exam score from one of the approved providers below along with their foreign credentials.

 *Institutions and departmental programs within the institution may set higher minimum test scores for admission.

-Students who are non-native speakers of English and who are transferring from an accredited institution of higher education inside the U.S. may be required to retake the TOEFL if their English proficiency cannot be demonstrated to the satisfaction of the admitting institution.
+Students who are non-native speakers of English and who are transferring from an accredited institution of higher education inside the U.S. may be required to retake the an English proficiency exam if their English proficiency cannot be demonstrated to the satisfaction of the admitting institution.